 Project Portfolio Management Processes

-The process of managing a portfolio of projects differs significantly from managing a single project; it is a procedure of a higher level and has other goals and means to achieve them.
+Generally, the process of managing a portfolio of projects differs significantly from managing a single project; it is a procedure of a higher level and has other goals and means to achieve them.
 Project portfolio management processes are divided into two groups: the Aligning Process Group or portfolio formation and the Monitoring Process Group.

 Aligning Process Group: